 Sweet spot

-A principal contractor on a £50k–£5m domestic or commercial project who needs ready-to-sign compliance docs and worker sign-off from a phone.
+A principal contractor on a domestic or small commercial project who needs ready-to-sign CDM documents, worker sign-off, a live people-on-site view, and a practical portal for site files and procedures.

 Strengths

-Only UK construction compliance tool that ships RAMS + CPP + COSHH + inductions + worker sign-off in one flat-rate subscription.
+UK construction compliance tool that ships RAMS + CPP + COSHH + inductions + worker sign-off plus Business site attendance, portal users and site file distribution.

 AI-generated documents are site-specific from a natural-language brief, not a template library you hand-fill -cuts writing a RAMS from 2 hours to under 5 minutes.